SpoonLabs/astor/README.md

 Execution
 -------

-We provide an implementation of GenProg repair algorithm called jGenProg.The class to run it is:
+The main class to run it is:

     fr.inria.main.evolution.AstorMain